 What could be more appealing for a holiday: a relaxing combination of city life, a spot of history and culture, all rounded off with an affordably luxurious beach stay?
-If that’s sounds like the holiday for you, look no further than Malaysia – and 3 weeks is just about enough time to get an overview of the Malay peninsula.
+If that sounds like the holiday for you, look no further than Malaysia – and two to three weeks is just about enough time to get an overview of the Malay peninsula.

 Flying to Malaysia, you’ll arrive in Kuala Lumpur.
 In many respects, KL is a typical Asian city in that it’s full of shopping malls (check the prices of iDevices, they’re considerably cheaper in Malaysia than the UK).

-The big draw of this city is the mighty Petronas Towers - better yet, I stayed at Hotel Maya, a gorgeous 4* hotel which has magnificent views over the Petronas Towers.
-You’ll need to queue early for tickets to the towers, so it’s far better to arrange for tickets to be booked ahead - Travel Nation arranged mine.
-Be warned, the towers’ glistening exterior is extremely photogenic and whilst you might find yourself belittling tourists with selfie sticks – I challenge you not to join in.
+The big draw of this city is the mighty Petronas Towers - better yet, I stayed at Hotel Maya, a gorgeous 4* hotel which has magnificent views of the Petronas Towers.
+You’ll need to queue early for tickets to the towers, so it’s far better to book tickets in advance - Travel Nation arranged mine.
+Be warned, the towers’ glistening exterior is exceptionally photogenic and while you might find yourself belittling tourists with selfie sticks – I challenge you not to join in.

 After a few days in the steamy capital, head to the lush Cameron Highlands.
-The views as you climb higher are wonderful – the tea plantations look like a rolling green carpet and the air is welcomingly cool and fresh.
+The views as you climb higher are lovely – the tea plantations look like a rolling green carpet, and the air is welcomingly crisp and fresh.

-We had a private car and driver who took us up into the highlands, where we stayed at the Strawberry Park resort.
-The highlands are known for 2 things; the rolling hills covered with tea plantations, and hydroponically grown strawberries (which highlanders are very proud of).
+We had a private car and driver who took us up into the highlands, where we stayed at the Strawberry Park Resort.
+The highlands are known for two things; the rolling hills covered with tea plantations, and hydroponically grown strawberries (which highlanders are very proud of).

 We opted for a full –day, guided, private jeep safari.
 Our guide took us to the BOH (‘Best of the Highlands’) tea plantation where we could wander amongst the tea bushes and learn how the shoots are used to make green tea and the leaves to make black tea.

-We rounded off the day with a visit to a tea factory and tea room where we could see how the tea is manufactured from leaves and sample some for ourselves.
+We rounded off the day with a visit to a tea factory and tea room where we could see how they manufacture tea fromthe leaves and sample some for ourselves.
 Whether you drink black, green or white tea, there’s plenty to choose from, and it can be quite serene, sipping tea and gazing over the plantations below.

-We stayed in the comfortable Traders Hotel, a 10 minute walk from China Town and Little India.
-Historical George Town has some beautiful street art which were on the look-out for.
+We stayed in the comfortable Traders Hotel, a 10-minute walk from China Town and Little India.
+Historical George Town has some beautiful street art which we were looking for.
 The crumbling white buildings shelter wall-sized murals, so keep your eyes open as you stroll around.

-Next we headed to the Clan Jetties, which are wooden ‘piers’ jutting into the sea, lined with houses and shops.
-They are inhabited by various different Chinese clans and some are hung with pretty Chinese lanterns and little houses – plenty of photo moments here too!
+Next, we headed to the Clan Jetties, which are wooden ‘piers’ jutting into the sea, lined with houses and shops.
+Various Chinese clans live here and some of the houses are decorated with pretty Chinese lanterns and little houses – plenty of photo moments here too!

-From Penang, you can take a ferry up to Langkawi, or you could back track a little and fly up.
-I’m not a huge lover of ferries and this was a sit-down-strap-in affair, so if that’s not for you, I’d fly instead.
-Langkawi is very much the holiday destination so you’ll feel totally transported once you arrive.
+From Penang, you can take a ferry up to Langkawi, or you could backtrack a little and fly up.
+I’m not a massive lover of boats and this was a sit-down-strap-in affair, so if that’s not for you, I’d fly instead.
+Langkawi is very much the holiday destination, so you’ll feel transported once you arrive.

-From Langkawi, you can fly back to KL which takes barely an hour.
+From Langkawi, you can fly back to KL which takes an hour barely.
 We were met in KL and driven to Melaka on the West Coast.
 We stayed at a beautiful, old colonial property, the Hotel Puri.
 Every morning buffet breakfast is served on a leafy terrace – the perfect, tranquil start to your day.

 Melaka is full of history – it’s changed hands and been fought over so many times, including a period of being ruled by the Dutch.
 The must-do things for visitors for Melaka are a ride in a gaudy trishaw and an experience of Jonker’s Walk street food on a Sunday night.

 You can pick up a trishaw in the centre of town, and you’ll get a short guided tour around the main sites.
-Our driver was brilliant and comedy was injected when the slightest gradient meant we had to get out and walk as he couldn’t pedal us both uphill!
-The trishaws compete for decoration and most have kitschy Hello Kitty or Barbie dolls attached, as well as stereos and other bling.
+Our driver was brilliant, and he injected comedy into our ride when the slightest gradient meant we had to get out and walk as he couldn’t pedal us both uphill!
+The trishaws compete for decoration, and most have kitschy Hello Kitty or Barbie dolls attached, as well as stereos and other bling.
 It’s tacky but fun.

 By day, Jonker's walk is a veritable emporium of addictive shops that seem to cater precisely for a kitschy/hipster western market.
 We bought cute, cheap, and locally designed screen printed tee shirts and local wooden handicrafts – it’s gift heaven.

-From Melaka, many people travel the short distance south to Singapore, like I did.
-I enquired about switching our bus transfer for a private driver, but this is actually vastly more expensive, due to the border crossing.
+From Melaka, many people travel the short distance south to Singapore, as I did.
+I enquired about switching our bus transfer for a private driver, but this is vastly more expensive, due to the border crossing.
 The express bus is straightforward and takes about 3-4 hours depending on traffic into Singapore.
-I recommend asking Travel Nation to book the bus and checking where it arrives – we didn’t, and then found ourselves marooned in Singapore, seemingly far from any point of reference, so a down town stop would make things easier!
+I recommend asking Travel Nation to book the bus and checking where it arrives – we didn’t, and then found ourselves marooned in Singapore, seemingly far from any point of reference, so a downtown stop would make things easier!

 If you’re interested in a Malaysia trip or holiday, we can tailor-make something to suit your style and budget.
 Malaysia is very affordable, so you might be able to stretch up to more luxury than you expect – ask us for advice!
 This two week Malaysia holiday is based on my trip and visits all the places I've mentioned, so call us on +44 1273320580 or request a quote by email if you're interested in a similar trip.